JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script executes to count a word and display the count
+This scripts executes to match words in a file and print lines after it